Vermont Christmas Trees

 Choose and cut trees of any size are $46 plus tax.
 The tree farm elves are always happy to answer your questions or lend a hand, and when you return with your tree we are happy to bale it for you, and then help you get it into or tied down on top of your car.
 Choose and cut fields close at 4:00.

 Below you can find a brief description and pictures of the varieties of Christmas trees we offer to help you decide which kind is best for your family.
 Additionally, we have small numbers of exotic and unusual conifers.

 A Balsam sub-species from the Canaan Valley in West Virginia.
 They are emerald green and have slightly longer needles than a balsam.
-They tolerate both our clay soils and our late spring frosts very well, making them well suited to growing in the Champlain valley.
+They tolerate both our clay soils and late spring freezes quite well, making them ideal for growing in the Champlain valley.

 Fraser fir are a popular alternative to balsam fir.
 While they lack the strong fragrance of a balsam, their strong branches and dense needles make for an attractive tree.

 Blue Spruce are a beautiful shade of blue with stiff needles.
 They have strong branches, making them an excellent choice for heavy ornaments.
 Their stiff, prickly needles are very useful for keeping pets from climbing on them.